wakatara/harsh/README.md

 # Harsh Taskmaster

 A minimalist, command-line tool for tracking, understanding, and forging habits.
 Simple text files, informative graphs, zero friction.
 Habit tracking for geeks.

 Track habits with just 3 commands: `ask`, `log`, `todo`.

 Your data stays in human-readable text files you can edit, back up, and own forever.

+Harsh lets you see your habits in a consistency graph (aka Seinfeld Chart) based on your logging over the time you've been doing the habit.

 My hope is that it helps you get done what you're trying to get done in your life and live a better one.

-V
-There's a [launch post](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).
-Harsh lets you see your habits in a consistency graph (aka Seinfeld Chain) from left to right over the time you've been doing the habit from your daily entries.
+More info in the [launch post](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

 ## Quick Start